 Genesis: The Book of Beginnings, a four-volume set in the Bible Study Textbook series, published by the College Press in 1966-1971.
 Each of these books is nearly 600 pages.

-I've not read these but as I've leafed through them, I find many interesting Bible studies and connections-making, and theological discussions bringing in a very broad range of authors from biblical studies, philosophy, science, and American religion of the early- and mid-century.
+I've not read all these but as I've leafed through them, I find many interesting Bible studies and connections-making, and theological discussions bringing in a very broad range of authors from biblical studies, philosophy, science, and American religion of the early- and mid-century.
 Of course, I don't agree with everything, but in most cases he invites a thoughtful response with his ideas and wide reading.
 In one of the books, he assures readers that they can use and adapt his writing without attribution.
 I lack at least two books of his, The Bible and Science and Sermon Outlines on First Principles.
 But I think he probably wrote more than these.
 Learning about my cousin Cecil and his career is an ongoing project.

 Two of the books above, which I purchased online, were inscribed to Cecil’s cousin Nola.
 That sounds like a name I’ve seen in either the Crawford or Pilcher genealogies; I’ll look it up.

 I chuckle that I've become the same kind of person in our extended family as Cecil was during my grandparents' generation: a former parish pastor who teaches college and graduate classes, a writer of Bible-related books who sends them freely to friends and relatives, and who is talked about as such by relatives.
 I feel very grateful and honored!
-A cousin on Dad’s side laughed that her son read one of my books at his church study group and had asked her, “Don’t we have a cousin named Paul Stroble?”
+A cousin on Dad’s side told me that her son read one of my books at his church study group and had asked her, “Don’t we have a cousin named Paul Stroble?”

 I dislike making myself a example of faith---other than of falling short---but isn't it amazing how God can subtly use us to influence one another?
 A little kid picks up a theological book at his grandma’s house, and the idea of writing about and teaching the Bible comes to fruition many years later.
 If you’re ever downhearted about your faith, you might take comfort in knowing that you may have influenced someone else, positively and tremendously, but you’ll never know it.
 You helped plant a seed.
-(That's one reason I don't respect church growth ideas that focus one-sidedly upon quantifiable results.
+(That's one reason I don't always respect church growth ideas that focus one-sidedly upon quantifiable results.
 Couldn't a church, pastor, or teacher exert tremendous influence upon persons, via the Holy Spirit, in ways that can't be reported in yearly numbers?)

-Cecil did not continue in parish ministry but his books contain evangelistic appeals.
+I yet know little about Cecil's early clergy career, but his books contain evangelistic appeals.
 The final volume of his Genesis set concludes with this faithful assurance as Cecil connects Joseph's story with Jesus:

 Is there a poor sinner here today, whom God has disciplined, whether less or more severely than He did those men [Joseph's brothers], and brought you to repentance?
 If so, the kind Redeemer whom you rejected, and sold, as it were, to strangers, stands ready to forgive you more completely and perfectly than Joseph forgave his brethren.
 He has found out your iniquity; he knows it all; but he died that he might be able to forgive you.
 Come in his appointed way; come guilty and trembling, as Joseph’s brothers came, and you will find His everlasting arms around you (p.
 587).